 Dinner is usually a lively event, followed by an evening activity that the whole community can enjoy.
 It could be a concert from a visiting school, an outing to see a play from the community center or a movie night (complete with popcorn) at the community.
 Then it’s off to bed to get rested for a new, adventurous day tomorrow.

 Chatham Place at Mary Wade – Now Pre-Leasing!

 Chatham Place at Mary Wade provides full-spectrum senior care with a holistic approach.
 Providing assisted living and memory care options, our devoted team of caregivers and specialists are committed to providing one-on-one, personalized care in a warm and supportive environment while also receiving the best care in the country.
 Our philosophy of personal service and gentle care remains steadfast and resolute, just as it was at our founding in 1886.

-Opening in fall 2021, Chatham Place will offer exceptional senior living options in a warm and inviting atmosphere.
-This new, state-of-the-art community will have 84 apartments designed to meet today’s safety, security and comfort standards.
-As part of the Mary Wade campus, we will continue the legacy of exceptional service, truly resident-centered care and access to world-class healthcare services.
+Opened in Fall 2021, Chatham Place offers exceptional senior living options in a warm and inviting atmosphere.
+This state-of-the-art community has 84 apartments designed to meet today’s safety, security and comfort standards.
+As part of the Mary Wade campus, we continue the legacy of exceptional service, truly resident-centered care and access to world-class healthcare services.